EXPLAINER-What happens after Ghislaine Maxwell's guilty verdict? | Law-Order

 EXPLAINER-What happens after Ghislaine Maxwell's guilty verdict?

+WILL MAXWELL APPEAL?
+Maxwell's lawyer Bobbi Sternheim told reporters the defense was disappointed with the verdict and will appeal.

-Maxwell's attorney did not say yet if the defense planned to appeal the verdict.
-While Nathan dealt several blows to the defense - ruling, for example, that their witnesses could not testify anonymously as some of Maxwell's accusers did - legal experts said Maxwell would struggle to clear the high legal bar needed to overturn a guilty verdict.
+"We have already started working on the appeal, and we are confident that she will be vindicated," Sternheim said outside of the courthouse.
+While the judge dealt several blows to the defense - ruling, for example, that their witnesses could not testify anonymously as some of Maxwell's accusers did - legal experts said Maxwell would struggle to clear the high legal bar needed to overturn a guilty verdict.

-To succeed, her lawyers would have to show that Nathan violated federal rules of evidence or abused her discretion, and that the error impacted the verdict.
+To succeed, her lawyers would have to show that the judge violated federal rules of evidence or abused her discretion, and that the error impacted the verdict.
 WHAT CHARGES DOES SHE STILL FACE?

 The two perjury counts relate to allegations that Maxwell lied under oath about her role in Epstein's abuse during a deposition for a separate civil suit in 2016.
 Nathan in April granted Maxwell's request to sever the two charges from the rest of the counts.
 The two perjury counts each carry a maximum prison sentence of five years.